-- Create bulletin boards or posters with students about financial literacy themes learned in Money Smart. - Play games that focus on numeracy skills and financial concepts (such as Monopoly). - Send home newsletters each week to parents about money skills and financial concepts covered in class. - Feature children's literature selections that cover financial literacy concepts in the library or during classroom reading time.
+- Create bulletin boards or posters with students about financial literacy themes learned in Money Smart. - Play games that focus on numeracy skills and financial concepts (such as Monopoly). - Feature children's literature selections that cover financial literacy concepts in the library or during classroom reading time.
+See the Parent/Caregiver Guide for more literature suggestions.